Tropical pocket gopher: Diet

-Distribution and habitat
+Distribution and Habitat

-The distribution of the tropical pocket gopher is restricted to a small area of the Veracruz moist forests, near the southeastern corner of Tamaulipas, Mexico.
+The distribution of the tropical pocket gopher is restricted to a small area of the Veracruz moist forests, near the southeastern corner of Tamaulipas, Mexico.They live their lives primarily underground which makes it very difficult to learn about this animal.

 Genetics

 The tropical pocket gopher has a diploid number of 38.
 This is low compared to similar species.
 This could help them adapt to their restricted habitat.
 Since their numbers are low there is a high risk of them losing too much genetic variability to survive.